hkershaw-brown/dart-tut-temp/content/tutorials/dart-lab.md

 weight: 1
 category: "MATLAB"
 author: dart
+summary: "A MATLAB®-based tutorial to demonstrate the principles of
+          ensemble data assimilation."
 ---
 #### An introduction to Data Assimilation using MATLAB

 DART\_LAB is a MATLAB®-based tutorial to demonstrate the principles of ensemble data assimilation.

 This tutorial begins at a more introductory level than the materials in the tutorial directory, and includes hands-on exercises at several points.
 In a workshop setting, these materials and exercises took about 1.5 days to complete.